Visa and insurance

 - Confirmation of Study (“Potvrzení o přijetí ke studiu/o studiu”) – this document is to be handed in with the VISA application

-„Confirmation of Study“ and „Proof of Accommodation“ are necessary for the VISA application.
-It is important to contact the local Czech Embassy/Consulate for details on VISA Application and to read the instructions on filling in the application properly.
+„Confirmation of Study“ and „Binding Preliminary Agreement on Accomodation“ are necessary for the VISA application.
+It is important to contact the local Czech Embassy/Consulate for details on VISA application and to read the instructions on filling in the application properly.
 Different Czech Embassies may require different forms.

 In general, the filled-in application form must be accompanied by: